Irfan-MagnetismTech/bulk-carrier/README.md

 # bulk-carrier-erp

-Bulk carrier erp is a web application for managing bulk carrier shipping business.
+Bulk carrier ERP is a web application for managing bulk carrier shipping business.
 It is a complete solution for managing all the business processes of a bulk carrier shipping company.
 It is a web application that can be accessed from anywhere in the world.